Defined Benefit Pension Scheme

 The overall objective of the Scheme is to meet the benefit payments promised as they fall due.
 The Trustees have set the following qualitative objectives:

-In quantitative terms, the Trustees invest in a blend of Growth assets that broadly targets 3% above cash and a liability hedge which aims to mitigate the change in the liabilities.
+In quantitative terms, the Trustees invest in a blend of Growth assets that broadly targets 1.7% over Liability Benchmark Portfolio (LBP).
 The Trustees decide the blend of these funds to target the appropriate return for the Scheme; this is shown in the Quarterly Monitoring Report.

 Implementation of investment strategy